-- (1) On the Home screen, tap Maps. - (2) Tap in the Search bar.
+1. On the Home screen, tap Maps.

-- Type in the location you want to find.
+- 2. Tap in the Search bar. - 3.
+Type in the location you want to find.
 You can type in an address, a place name (such as Indianapolis Executive Airport), or even a description of what you are looking for (for example, coffee).
 As you type, the app presents a list of locations that meet your search.
-Keep typing until you see the location you want to find on the list; if it isn't a public location, such as a business, you will likely have to type the entire address. - 4 Tap the location you want to see on the map.
+Keep typing until you see the location you want to find on the list; if it isn't a public location, such as somebody's home or a business, you will probably have to type the entire address. - 4.
+Tap the location you want to see on the map.
 The map appears and the location, or locations (if you do a more general search), for which you searched are marked with a pushpin.
-(If you found multiple locations, tap the one to which you want to navigate.) - 5 To get directions to the selected location, tap Directions.
+(If you found multiple locations, tap the one to which you want to navigate.) - 5.
+To get directions to the selected location, tap Directions.

-6 Tap how you want to travel to the destination, such as Drive, Walk, and so on.
+6. Tap how you want to travel to the destination, such as Drive, Walk, and so on.
 The options you see depend on where you are going and where you are.
 The app generates alternative paths when possible.
 The primary or default path is shown in dark blue; alternative paths are in light blue.
 You see a time estimate for each path.
+You might also see paths or parts of paths in yellow or red.
+These colors indicate there is some kind of trouble along that route; red indicates a potentially longer slowdown than yellow.
+That trouble could be a slowdown due to an accident or heavy traffic.
+The length of the yellow or red segment can help you decide which route to take.
+If a route has large yellow or red segments, consider taking a different route.